apache/incubator-spot/dev/release/README.md

     To: announce@apache.org, user@spot.apache.org, dev@spot.apache.org
     Subject: [ANNOUNCE] Apache Spot 1.0 (incubating) released

-    The Apache SPOT (Incubating) team is pleased to announce the release of SPOT 1.0-incubating.
+    The Apache Spot (Incubating) team is pleased to announce the release of Spot 1.0-incubating.

-    This is the first release of SPOT.
+    This is the first release of Spot.
 Major step forward of the project.

     Apache Spot (Incubating) is open source software for leveraging insights from flow and packet analysis.
 It helps enterprises and service providers gain insight on their network environments through transparency of service delivery and identification of potential security threats or attacks happening among resources operating at cloud scale.
 While current threat intelligence tools help, identifying unknown threats and attacks remains a challenge.